Recruitment Process

 - Enquiry Week 1

-- Pre-screening interview Week 3
+- Pre-screening interview Week 1

-- Hospital interview Week 4
+- Hospital interview Week 2

-- Offer Week 4
+- Offer Week 2

-- Start to end 4-6 months
+- Start to end from six weeks.

 How much will the process cost?

 Firstly, be assured that Professional Connections does not charge a recruitment or placement fee.
-We are paid by the hospital who hires you.
+We are paid by the hospital that hires you.
 That being said, there will be some costs involved in completing all of the paperwork needed for the process.
 We've put together a rough guide below but your recruiter will advise you on your individual case.

-- NMC application (£153 when submitting your application)
+- NMC application (£140)

 - Cost of translating and certifying documents